About our budget

 Our budget has two elements:

-• A capital programme which includes expenditure on items that will be used by Norfolk County Council for more than one year: for example, land, buildings, vehicles and computers
+- A capital programme which includes expenditure on items that will be used by Norfolk County Council for more than one year: for example, land, buildings and vehicles

 The revenue budget and capital programme are supported by the annual treasury management strategy.